fabianwilflingsederxxxl/techstack-tutorial/01-node-yarn-package-json/Readme.md

 Running `node .` to execute our program is a bit too low-level.
 We are going to use an NPM/Yarn script to trigger the execution of that code instead.

-This lets use use `yarn start`, even when our program gets more complicated.
+This lets use  `yarn start`, even when our program gets more complicated.

 In `package.json`, **add** a `scripts` section: